huggingface/blog/noob_intro_transformers.md

 ## What is an instruction tuned model?

-An instruction-tuned language model is a type of model that has been further trained from it’s base version to understand and respond to commands or prompts given by a user, improving its ability to follow instructions.
+An instruction-tuned language model is a type of model that has been further trained from its base version to understand and respond to commands or prompts given by a user, improving its ability to follow instructions.
 Base models are able to autocomplete text, but often don’t respond to commands in a useful way.

 10. Create a model object and load the model
 - To load the model from the Hugging Face Hub into our local environment we need to instantiate the model object.
 We do this by passing the “model_id” which we defined in the last step into the argument of the “.from_pretrained” method on the AutoModelForCausalLM Class.